aiguy110/mj_pdf_reader/README.md

 The code could be written much more cleanly.

 ## Things I would like to do for MJ PDF Reader
-- [ ] Refactor the very unholy code.
+- [ ] Refactor the unholy code.
 (I am not the culprit for the most part, though.)
 - [ ] Rewrite it in Kotlin would be even better.
 - [ ] Adding search functionality.
-Though, it looks like this is not an easy to do task, since the android-pdf-viewer library doesn't support that. (and of course OCR is not an option)
+Though, it looks like this is not an easy task, since the android-pdf-viewer library doesn't support that. (and of course OCR is not an option)
 - [ ] Adding highlight functionality.
 I don't use it personally, so I don't think I'll work on it any time soon.
 But feel free to create a pull request.
 - [ ] Take a look at this (https://github.com/JavaCafe01/PdfViewer/issues/175)
 - [ ] Adding an option to disable anything related to network connections in the settings.